python-rope/rope/docs/library.rst

 ``AutoImport.import_assist()`` tries to find the modules that have a global name that starts with the given prefix.

+There are currently two implementations of autoimport in rope, a deprecated implementation that uses pickle-based storage (rope.contrib.autoimport.pickle.AutoImport) and a new, experimental one that uses sqlite3 database (rope.contrib.autoimport.sqlite3.AutoImport).
+New and existing integrations should migrate to the sqlite3 storage as the pickle-based autoimport will be removed in the future.

-It uses an sqllite3 database, which can be made persistent by passing memory as false to the constructor.
+By default, the sqlite3-based only stores autoimport cache in an in-memory sqlite3 database, you can make it write the import cache to persistent storage by passing memory=False to AutoImport constructor.

 It must be closed when done with the ```AutoImport.close()``` method.

 AutoImport can search for a name from both modules and statements you can import from them.